seleneledain/forest_drought_forecasting/README.md

     ├── swiss_dem_download.py               > Download DEM tiles from swisstopo
     ├── reproject_dem.py                    > Reproject the DEM tiles to CRS EPSG:4326
     ├──  mosaic_dem.py                      > Mosaic the tiles together into one single raster file.
+    ├──  mosaic_dem_recursive.py            > Mosaic the tiles together into one single raster file ina recursive manner (by subgroup, then merging those)
     ├──  swiss_dem_urls                     > Folder containing download URLs by canton.
         ├── *.txt                           > URLs for a given canton.
     ├──  create_dataset.py                  > Generate a dataset of minicubes.